catchorg/Catch2/docs/configuration.md

 ## Fallback stringifier

-By default Catch's stringification machinery falls back to a "{?}".
-To let projects reuse their own existing stringification machinery, this fallback can be overridden by defining `CATCH_CONFIG_FALLBACK_STRINGIFIER` to a name of a function that should perform the stringification instead.
+By default, when Catch's stringification machinery has to stringify a type that does not specialize `StringMaker`, does not overload `operator<<`, is not an enumeration and is not a range, it uses `"{?}"`.
+This can be overriden by defining `CATCH_CONFIG_FALLBACK_STRINGIFIER` to name of a function that should perform the stringification instead.

+All types that do not provide `StringMaker` specialization or `operator<<` overload will be sent to this function (this includes enums and ranges).
-The provided function must return std::string and must accept any type (e.g. via overloading).
+The provided function must return `std::string` and must accept any type, e.g. via overloading.

 _Note that if the provided function does not handle a type and this type requires to be stringified, the compilation will fail._